-In this paper, we consider the case when disease reduces the timber and non-timber benefits 10 in equal proportions.
-However, our model could be used to examine the effect of an unequal 11 reduction by disease in the timber and non-timber benefits on the optimal rotation length.
-12 Although we have not carried out the analysis here, Equation (27) shows that for an infection 13 which spreads quickly, if the reduction in the non-timber benefit is greater than the reduction 14 in timber benefit then the level of green payment needed for an infinite optimal rotation length 15 would increase (and decrease if the effect of disease on the non-timber benefit was smaller than 16 its effect on the timber benefit).
-Moreover, the green payment function subsumes all non-timber 17 benefits into one term.
-We assume that this term is linearly dependent on the area of the tree 18 cover which may be representative of certain non-timber benefits (such as recreation).
-However, 19 many non-timber benefits may depend on other forest attributes such as the age of the trees or 20 their biomass (which is linked to the volume of timber).
-To include this in our model, the green 21 payment function can be modified so that each non-timber benefit (or at least the ones which 22 are being investigated), is represented separately within the overall model framework.
-This 23 would mean that each ecosystem service would have its own green payment term dependent on 24 the appropriate forest attribute(s).
-For example, a green payment for biodiversity may depend 25 on the age of the forest, whereas a green payment for carbon sequestration may depend on the 26 timber volume.
-27 included individually, which may be important if the disease affects ecosystem services differently.
+In this paper, we consider the case when disease reduces the timber and non-timber benefits in equal proportions.
+However, our model could be used to examine the effect of an unequal reduction by disease in the timber and non-timber benefits on the optimal rotation length.
+Although we have not carried out the analysis here, Eq.
+(27) shows that for an infection which spreads quickly, if the reduction in the non-timber benefit is greater than the reduction in timber benefit then the level of green payment needed for an infinite optimal rotation length would increase (and decrease if the effect of disease on the non-timber benefit was smaller than its effect on the timber benefit).
+Moreover, the green payment function subsumes all non-timber benefits into one term.
+We assume that this term is linearly dependent on the area of the tree cover which may be representative of certain non-timber benefits (such as recreation).
+However, many non-timber benefits may depend on other forest attributes such as the age of the trees or their biomass (which is linked to the volume of timber).
+To include this in our model, the green payment function can be modified so that each nontimber benefit (or at least the ones which are being investigated). is represented separately within the overall model framework.
+This would mean that each ecosystem service would have its own green payment term dependent on the appropriate forest attribute(s).
+For example, a green payment for biodiversity may depend on the age of the forest, whereas a green payment for carbon sequestration may depend on the timber volume.

+Moreover, this set-up allows the effect of disease on the range of non-timber benefits to be included individually, which may be important if the disease affects ecosystem services differently.
 For example, the dominant effect of a disease like D. septosporum may only be to reduce timber volume: this would affect the timber benefit as well as the carbon sequestration; but the recreational and biodiversity benefits may remain largely unaffected.
 This framework should facilitate a better understanding of the trade-offs between the ecosystem services delivered by forests and how disease would affect them when considering the optimal time to harvest a particular host-pathogen forest system.
 However, in practice, it may be difficult to construct this framework because of the difficulty in characterising the specific details of the ecosystem services and the effect of disease on them, e.g. there are many metrics which evaluate the level of 'biodiversity' in a forest (Ferris and Humphrey, 1999).